Members area

 Speech and language therapy

-Speech and language therapy helps children to develop communication skills.
+Speech and language therapy helps children develop communication skills.
 These skills may include receptive language (what your child understands); expressive language (what your child says or signs); speech skills (how your child pronounces words); and interaction skills (how your child uses language in conversation).

 Speech processor